-Now that you have selected your field, it’s time to learn how to pay for your education.
-This can be daunting and intimidating, but taken a step-at-a-time, you will see that there are many sources of funding of which you can take advantage.
+Now that you have selected your field, it’s time to learn how to pay for nursing school.
+This can be daunting and intimidating but taken a step-at-a-time, you will see that there are many nursing scholarships of which you can take advantage.

 As you begin funding your education, it is key to understand the terminology associated with financing your education.
-A scholarship is a financial gift; it is money you do not have to pay back.
+A nursing scholarship is a financial gift; it is money you do not have to pay back.
 As such, it is generally a competitive source of funds.

 Many scholarships are designated for students with specific characteristics.
 There are scholarships for students with certain grade point averages, ethnic or geographic backgrounds, specific career focus such as nursing, economic situations, and many other classifications.

 Generally, the most substantial sources of nursing scholarships are from nursing schools themselves; diligently investigate scholarships available from the schools that interest you.

 - A.B.
 Noel Endowed Scholarship

 - Advantage Medical Staffing Scholarship

 - Alumni Association Scholarship Fund of the Former Albert Einstein Medical Center Nursing School of Philadelphia

 - American Addiction Center’s (AAC) Behavioral Health Academic Scholarship Program

 - American Association of Colleges of Nursing